 - Ensure values-guided behaviour change and an attitude of acceptance towards uncomfortable internal experiences is explicitly addressed in any CBT approach;

-- Expand CBT thought record work to emphasise acceptance-based cognitive restructuring in addition to an evidence-testing approach; and
+- Expand CBT thought record work to include acceptance-based strategies in addition to an evidence-testing approach; and

 - Use various methods for facilitating cognitive detachment in a CBT intervention (i.e., mindfulness-based attention retraining, thought defusion strategies, and individualised detachment metaphors).